oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Advanced word rules

-1. Only the first three digital letters in a word are significant (e.g "politics" base encoding is 251, not 25130).
-Spelling issues are minimised by encoding only the first few letters.
 1. Prefixes starting with "un" are very common and treated as a single 6.
 The letter after the prefix is significant.
-Thus "unify" is encoded as 696 and "unborn" is encoded as 627.
+Thus "unify" is encoded as 696 and "unborn" is encoded as 6279.
 1. Prefixes starting with "in" are very common and treated as a single 9.
 The letter after the prefix is significant.
-Thus "inability" is encoded as 912.
+Thus "inability" is encoded as 91251.

 ## Name, Action, Object rules